jcreason/dotfiles/README.md

 dotfiles
 ========

-Repo of config files, some mac, some linux, most overlap...
+Repo of config files, some Mac, some Linux, most overlap...

+Obviously, some of these aren't dotfiles, they're simply config files.